ORIGAMI FOR GOOD

 est. 2024 by Thyra F. and Vivian L.

-A youth-run nonprofit that uses creativity and culture to celebrate Japanese heritage and spread joy, connection, and comfort to communities around the world.
+A youth-run nonprofit that transforms recycled paper into AAPI art to promote sustainability, celebrate Japanese heritage, and spread joy, connection, and comfort to communities around the world!

 Our mission statement